a16z-infra/companion-app/README.md

 #### Deploy to fly.io

 - Register an account on fly.io and then [install flyctl](https://fly.io/docs/hands-on/install-flyctl/)
+- **If you are using Github Codespaces**: You will need to [install flyctl](https://fly.io/docs/hands-on/install-flyctl/) and authenticate from your codespaces cli by running `fly auth login`.
 - Run `fly launch` under project root -- this will generate a `fly.toml` that includes all the configurations you will need
 - Run `fly deploy -ha=false` to deploy the app -- the -ha flag makes sure fly only spins up one instance, which is included in the free plan.
 You also want to run `fly scale memory 512` to scale up the fly vm memory for this app.
 - For any other non-localhost environment, the existing Clerk development instance should continue to work.
 You can upload the secrets to Fly by running `cat .env.local | fly secrets import`